Taylor Selfridge Says She Quit ‘Teen Mom’ After MTV Cut Ties With Her

 Selfridge added that her past actions do not define who she is now, and said that she hopes her followers can see the change.
 The former reality star concluded by asking for respect for her family.

 MTV ended its relationship with Selfridge after racist tweets from 2012 resurfaced on social media.
-The network also decided to cancel her special because of the tweets.
-In a statement provided to the publication, MTV issued a strong condemnation of systemic racism.
+The network also decided to cancel her special because of those posts.
+In a statement provided to Deadline, MTV issued a strong condemnation of systemic racism.

 “MTV pulled Teen Mom OG At Home: Cory & Taylor’s Baby Special from its Tuesday schedule and is ending our relationship with Taylor Selfridge in light of her past racist statements on social media.
-MTV strongly condemns systemic racism and stands with those raising their voices against injustice,” the statement read.
+MTV strongly condemns systemic racism and stands with those raising their voices against injustice.”

 The original tweets came from 2012 and were resurfaced in recent days in light of protests around the country following the death of George Floyd.
-In the tweets, Selfridge wrote disparaging things about black and Asian people.
+In those posts, Selfridge wrote disparaging things about black and Asian people.

 “We have to greet everyone at work but sometimes I won’t greet the Black people because they scare me,” she wrote in one.